Ground Turkey Meatballs Recipe

 Wouldn’t you love to have a meatball recipe that you could use anytime you make something that requires meatballs?
-Well this is that recipe!
-This multi-use turkey meatballs recipe is perfect for using in soups, pastas, with creamy sauces, for appetizer recipes, meatball subs, rice and noodle bowls, mezze platters and even just on their own!
+Well, this is that recipe!
+This multi-use turkey meatballs recipe is perfect for using in soups, pasta, with creamy sauces, for appetizer recipes, meatball subs, rice and noodle bowls, mezze platters, and even just on their own!

 They are pretty simple to make.
 Simply mix all ingredients together, roll out the meatballs and then cook them.
 But there are a few hints and tips that can make making these a little simpler.

-- If you’d like you can freeze the meatballs uncooked.
-To do so, after you shape them and put them in the freezer on the cookie sheet simply let them freeze until firm.
-Then you can remove them from the baking sheet and place in an airtight Ziploc bag to freeze thoroughly and use later.
+If you’d like you can freeze the meatballs uncooked, it’s super easy.
+After you shape them and put them in the freezer on the cookie sheet simply let them freeze until firm.
+Then you can remove them from the baking sheet and place them in an airtight Ziploc bag to freeze thoroughly and use later.

 Here are some recipe ideas for using meatballs.